 An MRI scan of the brain will be able to confirm the diagnosis and further tests will include a hearing test for baseline assessment.

 The only cure for the patient with acoustic schwannoma is complete removal of the tumour by using microsurgery techniques.
 The surgery is performed by the neurosurgeon and sometimes, in conjunction with an ear, nose and throat (ENT) surgeon.
 Post-operatively, the patient will usually spend one to several days in the intensive care unit for close monitoring and treatment.

 Possible complications from surgery are similar for all brain surgeries.
 These include infection, bleeding, death, coma, stroke and seizures.
 Other complications specific to acoustic neuroma surgery includes total hearing loss in the affected ear, tinnitus, facial weakness or paralysis due to surgical manipulation and post-operative swelling.
-Other problems include facial numbness and difficulties in speech and swallowing if the tumor is very large which makes surgeyr more complicated.
+Other problems include facial numbness and difficulties in speech and swallowing if the tumour is very large which makes surgery more complicated.